MiguelRegueiro/glazewm-config/README.md

 ![image](https://github.com/user-attachments/assets/6b012944-0268-48a2-ae09-57fc22b4d2d3)

-Feel free to add your own screenshots to showcase your personalized setup!

 ### Original Repo 🔗

 The original repository with the GlazeWM tiling window manager can be found here:
 [GlazeWM Original Repo](https://github.com/glzr-io/glazewm)